CCHSG Pupil Premium 2018-2019

 Our aims in using this additional funding are to:

-- Help close any achievement gaps by providing additional support across the curriculum for example one to one tuition in English and Maths.
+• Help close any achievement gaps by providing additional support across the curriculum for example one to one tuition in English and Maths.
 In addition we will continue to support quality first teaching across the curriculum through relevant and effective staff training and development and smaller classes at Key Stage 4 in the Core Subjects.

-- Provide additional academic support to help students achieve their potential at GCSE and beyond for example through providing revision materials, access to revision workshops, and academic mentoring.
+• Provide additional academic support to help students achieve their potential at GCSE and beyond for example through providing revision materials, access to revision workshops, and academic mentoring.

-In addition at CCHSG all students who are eligible for FSM receive a free breakfast every day from our dining hall breakfast or break time service.
+In addition, at CCHSG all students who are eligible for FSM receive a free breakfast every day from our dining hall breakfast or break time service.

-Pupil Premium Grant 2017-2018
+Pupil Premium Grant 2018-2019 Review of Impact

 Examples of PPG spending and impact:

 Impact: This enables them to ensure that they have food in the morning either before school or at break time to be ready for learning.

-Impact: students were able to have access to materials and be more fully prepared; 6 out of 8 students achieved a grade 8 or 9 for RE GCSE taken in Year 10.
+Impact: students were able to have access to materials and be more fully prepared for external examinations ; 5 out of 6 students achieved a grade 8 or 9 for RS GCSE taken in Year 10 in 2019.

-Impact: this has enabled students to fully participate in opportunities available to them, for example 2 students in Year 10 have been funded to participate in the DofE Bronze programme and 1 student in Year 11 funded for the DofE Silver programme in 2017-2018; this has aided the development of their confidence, resilience, communication and leadership skills.
-9 PPG students who requested music lessons had these partly funded by PPG
+Impact: this has enabled students to fully participate in opportunities available to them, for example 2 students in Year 10 have been funded to participate in the DofE Bronze programme and 1 student in Year 11 funded for the DofE Silver programme in 2018-2019; 2 students participated in a journalist experience at the Guardian newspaper and 1 participated in a Shakespeare Festival.
+3 PPG Year 9 students benefitted from places at a Year 9 residential trip to Kingswood which was aimed at building self-esteem and confidence.
+7 PPG students who requested music lessons had these partly funded by PPG

 Impact – improved emotional well-being and ability to cope with pressures at school or home.